MapcreatorIO/api-docs/source/v1/index.html.md

 <br/>

- - 4. You can access your result via the `result` method on your revision.<br/>
+ - 4. You can access your result via the `result` method on the revision.<br/>
 Expect your result to be queued or processing if you get your result directly after queueing a build.<br/>
 It generally takes a few seconds to a few minutes to generate a map.